bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Argent-Hold.md

 grand_parent: Worlds
 ---
 # Argent Hold
 The remnants of the ancient empire.
-Use mages as slaves to power their machines of war and empower their push into the [Calamity](Calamity).
+Use mages as slaves to power their machines of war and empower their push into the [[Calamity]].

 Black, red decorated armour, capes, pointed nosed helmets